HDest-Community/ZRadarHD/README.md

 - This mod requires [AceCoreLib](https://gitlab.com/accensi/hd-addons/acecorelib).
 - It is recommended to disable base ZRadar's internal battery when using this mod.
 - Loadout code is `zrd`.
 - Radar mode, (over)scan distance, and scan angle all affect battery life.
+The standard scan and overscan distance is 20M and 25M.
+Anything above that will contribute to faster drain.
+Higher overscan distance is less impactful than higher scan distance.
+Standard scan angle is 180 degrees.
+360 means double drain.
+90 means half.

 ### What does it do?
 ---